 Based on an initial analysis, it was assessed that approximately 25 SDG targets and 32 indicators corresponded to the majority of the objectives of the ARSSCP.
 Following a review of the availability of data for these indicators as well as consultation with UNESCWA, a final set of 21 SCP-related indicators were selected which aligned with both the ARSSCP and the SDGs.
 Preference was given to using SDG indicators as they have been recently and formally adopted at the global level.
-Many of the indicators for monitoring progress on the SDGs in the Arab region7.
+Many of the indicators selected have also been adopted by Arab countries as priority environmental indicators for monitoring progress on the SDGs in the Arab region7.
 The framework of priority themes, targets and indicators selected for this SCP baseline assessment are listed in Table 3.